nancyho83/Property-Development-Analysis/README.md

 To try and create more reliable regression models that can better explain and answer our questions what impacts housing prices, there are some steps we can take going forward:

 - Finding different ways to scale and transform data to gain better regression statistics, since transforming all our continuous data wasn't enough to improve the reliability of our results by much.
-- Regression analysis on more dense counties; since King County has a small population the data used in this analysis may not be as reliable as data from counties with more dense populations along with other factors like business, tourism, etc.
+- Regression analysis on housing prices in other highly populated counties in the U.S. (Los Angeles, New York, etc.) and less populated counties in Washington to potentially discover other factors behind housing prices such as business and tourism.
 - Using data about how housing prices change over time in response to economic factors (i.e. inflation) in conjunction with our data about house sales may help us be proactive in our decisions as prospective developers.

 ## For More Information